Dissertation Project: "Partisan Polarization and International Politics"

 To what extent does transparency in foreign policymaking matter to democratic publics?
 Scholars and policymakers have posited a normative commitment to transparency in the conduct of foreign affairs, an assumption baked into many existing models of international politics.
 This paper tests the existence of a “transparency norm” in international security using two original survey experiments about covert action.
 The first experiment recovers attitudes towards a covert operation by holding the circumstances, cost, and outcomes of a conflict constant and manipulating whether foreign involvement was public or kept secret.
 The second experiment unpacks an “ends” and “means” trade-off by exploring whether there are conditions under which covert action is unacceptable to the public, regardless of policy outcomes.
 The findings demonstrate that democratic publics have only a weak preference for transparency: citizens care substantially more about the outcomes of U.S. foreign policy rather than the process by which the policy was created.

 PRESENTED AT: 2018 International Studies Association Conference in San Francisco, CA. Received 2018 Alexander George Award from the ISA Foreign Policy Analysis Section.
+Runner-up for the 2020 Best Research Article Prize in US Foreign Policy & Grand Strategy from the America in the World Consortium (AWC).

 DO DONOR MOTIVES MATTER?
 INVESTIGATING PERCEPTIONS OF FOREIGN AID IN THE CONFLICT IN DONBAS